January 17, 2017

 CONTESTANT SCHEDULE CONFLICTS

 As mentioned at the FLC and as published in the SLC Registration Booklet, we will **NOT** be rescheduling students due to contest conflicts.
-As printed on page 17 of the SLC registration booklet, students who quality for multiple events that have conflicting times will be allowed to take only one of their events.
+As printed on page 19 of the SLC registration booklet, students who qualify for multiple events that have conflicting times will be allowed to take only one of their events.
 The next regional qualifier will be permitted to take their spot in the contest they decide to drop.
-This does **NOT** apply to the following: Saturday's judged appointment events or the Parliamentary Procedures Concepts-Open Event (for team members only).
+This does **NOT** apply to the following: Saturday’s judged appointment events or the Parliamentary Procedures Concepts-Open Event (for team members only).

-Our policy as published on the advisor code of ethics form is that a minimum of two advisors/chaperones is required for ALL chapters.
+Our policy as published on the advisor code of ethics form is that a minimum of two advisors/chaperones are required for ALL chapters.
 In addition, one advisor and/or chapter is required for every ten students or major portion thereof.
 (Example: After the 15th student, an additional advisor/chaperone is required, so on and so forth.)
 During the conference, one chaperone must be designated to remain on your assigned hotel guest room floor at all times.
-We will contact any school throughout the registration process if they don't meet this requirement.
+We will contact any school throughout the registration process if they don’t meet this requirement.
 It is important that we have sufficient supervision at the conference.

 Although we appreciate the extra adult supervision, do NOT register an excessive number of chaperones in comparison to the number of students you are bringing (example: two students and 4 adults).
 Please be conservative, yet follow the policy stated above when making chaperone arrangements.